 Lions are vital to the tourism trade

-This in turn is economically critical for many African nations.
+This, in turn, is economically critical for many African nations.
 But, lion conservation must work with local communities to ensure their lands serve as important habitat for big cats.
 Safeguarding these rare animals requires a global commitment.
 Unfortunately, many countries can’t afford to take action to aid threatened wildlife and need help implementing effective conservation strategies.

 In 2017 the Wildlife Conservation Network and the Leonardo DiCaprio Foundation launched the Lion Recovery Fund, responding to the alarming, drastic decline of African lion populations.
 Designed to get crucial funding quickly and directly to conservationists in the field, the LRF has spent its inaugural year making key investments into smart, strategic projects designed to bring lions back.
 One year later, the LRF has allocated more than $2.5 million to 27 projects with 18 different organizations across 15 countries.

-The solution to this problem
+The solution to the habitat loss problem

 It will not come from one project, one team or one organization.
-What is needed is a collaboration of everyone who is interested in lion conservation: scientists, journalists, communities, churches, conservation groups, politicians and governments.
-The Maasai olympics, that encourages Maasai warriors to prove their bravery and skill by competing for medals instead of through hunting lions, is only one of many promising projects working with the local people.
+What is needed therefor, is a collaboration of everyone who is interested in lion conservation: scientists, journalists, communities, churches, conservation groups, politicians and governments.
+The Maasai Olympics, that encourages Maasai warriors to prove their bravery and skill by competing for medals instead of through hunting lions, is only one of many promising projects working with the local people.